IBM/istio101/workshop/exercise-2/README.md

 ```
 4. Change the directory to the Istio file location.

 5. Install Istio on the Kubernetes cluster.
 Istio is deployed in the Kubernetes namespace `istio-system`.
-Since in a later exercise we will try out the mutual TLS features, we install the `istio-demo-auth.yaml` here.
 ```bash
 kubectl apply -f install/kubernetes/istio-demo.yaml
 ```

-6. Ensure that the Kubernetes services `istio-ingress`, `istio-mixer`, and `istio-policy` are fully deployed before you continue.
+6. Ensure that the `istio-*` Kubernetes services are deployed before you continue.
 ```bash
 kubectl get svc -n istio-system
 ```